 Check Out What Whales Are Doing With LCID

-Someone with a lot of money to spend has taken a bearish stance on Lucid Gr (NASDAQ:LCID).
+Someone with a lot of money to spend has taken a bearish stance on Lucid Group (NASDAQ:LCID).

 And retail traders should know.